Cordeval/fari-app/docs/fari-wiki.md

 Fari also offers you the ability to pin index cards.

-When an index card is pinned, it will elevate itself a bit from the board as to stand out from the rest of the cards.
+When an index card is pinned, it will elevate itself a bit from the board to stand out from the rest of the cards.

 Pinned cards are useful since they have some mechanical benefits when used during play.

-First off, if you reset a scene or load a new scene, all pinned cards will be copied over from your previous scene to the new one.
+First off, if you reset a scene or load a new scene, all pinned cards will be copied over from your current scene to the new one.

 The other benefit is that it is possible to sort index cards by showing pinned cards first.
 This is convenient if you want to always display a couple of cards before the rest.

 ### Adding Sub Cards

-As you can see, index cards are pretty flexible, but Fari as even more to offer.
+As you can see, index cards are pretty flexible, but Fari has even more to offer.

-Top level index cards have the ability can have sub cards associated with them!
+Top level index cards have the ability to have sub cards associated with them!

 You can use this feature to group cards together, or to describe zones with certain cards associated with them.